noplacenoaddress/RNMnetwork/Chapter one - the synthetic telepathy network.md

 -  The "Illuminati" pseudo dictatorship, a pyramid hierarchy human tree to create slaves.
 A fraud.
 - The **techno** [[93]](https://en.wikipedia.org/wiki/Techno) network, a system used by **disc jockey** [[94]](https://en.wikipedia.org/wiki/Disc_jockey) to play in different parts of the world at the same time.
+- The hacker scene.
+- A game where i was supposed to find my ex girlfriend in Barcelona, Catalunya.
+What i've called mindgame.
+Where I was threatened to be part of the "Illuminati" as a low class drug seller or i will die.

 ![Frenchelon](EMERAUDE_-_Domme.jpg)